 Figure 13.
 Programmer’s node details from Figure 12.

-In 2 he did an ad hoc approach, which maximizes his productivity at the cost of quality.
-The change in 3 can be identified by looking at his working hours, which can be done by looking at each individual node or by adding a filter, as shown in Figure 14.
+In node 2 he did an ad hoc approach, which maximizes his productivity at the cost of quality.
+The change in node 3 can be identified by looking at his working hours, which can be done by looking at each individual node or by adding a filter, as shown in Figure 14.

 Figure 14.
 Graph from Figure 12 using filter: working hours.